SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * Establish calendar alerts and create new calendar events.
 * get an alert in Slack when we get a new lead in Salesforce. _(Who is "we."
 Should it be assumed that your reader knows what this phrase is referring to in general?)_

-Note: Slack could be a terrible idea.
-Slack is addicting, and it can be distracting as a commercial during the superbowl. _(I don't find this to be a good analogy.)_ Some people start using the private messaging version instead of being out in the open in channels, which defeats the purpose of channels in a lot of ways. _(This paragraph might need reworking--it isn't clear to me.)_

-I recommend setting times in your day to mute Slack so it doesn't bring you out of work mode and ruin your flow.

 ### What's new in Slack 2018?

 * Turn your conversations into action (i.e. Create tasks in Asana from Slack)
 * See [more of what's new](https://slackhq.com/in-case-you-missed-it-new-emoji-improved-search-and-more) on the Slack Blog

+#### What you might not like

+Slack can be addicting and distracting, especially when you have a lot of people in your organization.

+I recommend setting times in your day to mute Slack so it doesn't bring you out of work mode and ruin your flow.

 ### Alternatives to Slack